 After marrying, Kipling and his wife traveled to Canada and Japan.
 It was during these years that Kipling lost his entire fortune due to the failure of his bank.
 The young couple moved to Brattleboro and settled down in a small, economical cottage.
 It was here that they had their first child, Josephine.
 She was followed by Elsie and later, John, born in 1897 after the couple moved to Devon.

 It was also around this time period that Kipling published his best-known work, The Jungle Book.
-This novel, along with its sequel, were produced alongside a number of volumes of poetry and another collection of short stories, in a four-year period.
-The works, The Jungle Book as well as The Second Jungle Book, were extremely popular with children, a fact which deeply pleased Kipling.
+This novel, along with its sequel, was produced alongside several volumes of poetry and another collection of short stories in a four year period.
+The works, The Jungle Book and The Second Jungle Book were extremely popular with children, which deeply pleased Kipling.

-During the following years Kipling published the popular novel, Kim, and the Kiplings were able to buy an estate in Sussex known as Bateman’s.
-It was in the same year the Kiplings purchased the estate that Rudyard published Just So Stories, another work which was received well by the public.
+During the following years, Kipling published the popular novel Kim, and the Kiplings could buy an estate in Sussex known as Bateman’s.
+In the same year, the Kiplings purchased the estate that Rudyard published Just So Stories, another work received well by the public.

-In the early years of the first world war Kipling traveled to France to report on activity from the trenches.
+In the early years of the first world war, Kipling traveled to France to report on activity from the trenches.
 He also helped his son John in his quest to enlist in the army.
-He had been turned down a number of times due to problems with his eyesight.
+He had been turned down several times due to problems with his eyesight.
 John Kipling eventually became a member of the Irish Guard and went missing in October of 1915.
 Kipling searched for his son in France but never recovered his body.